Training Module

 Operational Control of AI Systems

-Define, implement & maintain operational controls for AI systems across deployment, change and monitoring
+Define, implement and maintain operational controls for AI systems across deployment, change and monitoring

 Selecting controls for AI systems is only the starting point.
 The real challenge is embedding them into daily build, deployment, monitoring, and change practices so they remain effective as systems evolve.